In running and maintaining our Site we may collect and process the following data about you:

 If you wish to see the information contained on a credit reference agency file you can do so by writing to the relevant agency.
 The agency must respond within 1 month.
 This information is usually free of charge unless excessive requests are made, when the CRA may charge a nominal administration fee.
 If your credit reference file contains information about other people with whom you have no financial connection or if it contains information which is incorrect you can ask for the entry to be corrected, removed, or have a note put on the file explaining why you think the information is wrong.
 The agency will not remove correct information.

 The Internet is not a completely safe medium.
-We take appropriate steps to protect and maintain your personal data at all times ensuring any data transfer complies with the GDPR 2018 regulations.
+We take appropriate steps to protect and maintain your personal data at all times ensuring any data transfer complies with the UK General Data Protection Regulation (UK GDPR).
 The nature of the internet is such that secured data may flow over networks with security measures but may still be accessed and used by people other than those for whom the data is intended.
 However, we aim to apply appropriate levels of security at all times.
 The Information Commissioner provides a useful leaflet which explains how to request changes to your credit reference file.
 The easy to read leaflet includes examples of letters and details of various actions you may take to amend a file.
 You can obtain a copy of the free leaflet by writing to:

 No Credit Leaflet,